fwmechanic/file-collection-searcher/README.md

 next framework release (i.e. `apt-get upgrade`))).
 Using the Perl 5 CGI module is about as far as I'm willing to go in this direction.

-As noted above, the earlier (client) versions of this software were written in Lua, then Perl 5 (which I've used, off and on, for decades), and with a very recent attempt to use go/golang (1.9.2) having been abandoned due to poor performance related to string searching (since golang's regexes are incompatible with Perl regexes and in particular the '(?=...)' construct which is used above to construct a single regex that checks for matches of ALL word/frag matches occurring in any order in the target string, in golang you're forced to explicitly loop over a slice of regexes (one per word/frag), resulting in the search process taking > 10x longer (yes I was amazed) vs. my Perl implementation), I have chosen to stick with popular necessary external components (nginx), obsolescent technologies (CGI) and a frequently denigrated but "tried and true" "mature" language (Perl 5).
+As noted above, the earlier (client) versions of this software were written in Lua, then Perl 5 (which I've used, off and on, for decades), and with a very recent attempt to use go/golang (1.9.2) having been abandoned due to poor performance related to string searching[1] vs. my Perl implementation), I have chosen to stick with mainstream single-purpose external components (nginx), obsolescent technologies (CGI) and a frequently denigrated but "tried and true" "mature" language (Perl 5).
 Hey, I could've used TCL (naaaw)!

+[1] golang's regexes != perlre and in particular my implementation takes advantage of the perlre-specific '(?=...)' construct which is allows creation of a single regex that checks for matches of ALL word/frag matches occurring in any order in the target string.
+To achieve the same end in golang created a slice of regexes, one per word/frag, and, _per input line_, loop over this slice until the first miss is encountered, resulting in the search process taking > 10x longer vs. Perl (yes I was amazed).